ghoomfrog/silili/README.md

 - *wa* is a horizontal sideways flat hand waving left and right.
 - *pul* is a chest-level upward finger-wiggling hand.
 - *kisis* is a downward finger-pinched hand.
-- *tis* is a downward finger rubbing gesture.
+- *tis* is a downward finger-rubbing gesture.

 ## Rest and Movement